JJGarciaMartinez/tcraft-mods-list/README.md

-# tcraft-client
+# TCRAFT Mod List & Configuration Library

-A simple client executable to configure mods in the client path.
+A simple mod configuration library for Minecraft mods using the Fabric mod loader.